 My Favorite Vintage and Collectible Christmas Decorations

-As many people do, I get very nostalgic during the holiday season specifically for my childhood Christmases.
+I get very nostalgic during the holiday season specifically for the warm memories of my childhood Christmases.
 I want to hear Bing Crosby singing White Christmas and watch gentle snowflakes falling on Christmas Eve as we decorate the house with the same, now "vintage Christmas," decorations my grandmother and mother grew up with.

 In our family's photographs of past holiday gatherings, there are shiny, silver metallic trees decorated with colored glass, glittered and flocked ornaments, and mercury glass icicles.
 It's the late 50's and early 60's and companies including Shiny Brite, Coby Glass Products, Stafford, Holt Howard, R. Dakin, Lefton, and Napco decorations are in vogue.